 .
 The next workshop

-, on Participatory-Based Research, will take place in October 2017.
-This workshop will form the basis for the other trajectories in the project (decreasing harmful underlying gender norms, enhancing human security, providing opportunities for meaningful participation), and will involve five new Libyan partners
+that took place was on Participatory-Based Research.
+This workshop formed the basis for the other trajectories in the project (decreasing harmful underlying gender norms, enhancing human security, providing opportunities for meaningful participation), and involved five new Libyan partners

 – selected based on criteria formulated during the kick-off workshop – in addition to those organizations already present at the inception phase.